There are many myths attached to heartburn or heart condition. Below are discussed some myths and actual facts about heartburn.

 Heartburn cannot be cured

-- Many people believe that they’re simply plagued with heartburn and powerless to keep it from happening.
+- Many people believe that they’re simply plagued with a heart condition like heartburn and powerless to keep it from happening.
 Remember that heartburn is a symptom, not a health condition.
 It can be cured by avoided certain foods, taking antacids and making lifestyle changes.

 Chewing gum relieves heartburn